IAmTrial/SlashWork/BH/Specifications/Diablo II/Version/index.md

 ## Implementation

-The Windows API functions used to detect versions requires linking to the Version library.
+The Windows API functions used to detect versions require linking to the Version library.

 Since version information can be and should be accessed globally, all calls to access the variables should be done with global functions, to prevent modification.
 In order to not pollute the global namespace, all functions are incorporated under a single namespace.
+These functions should also be accessed by modmakers creating works based on SlashDiablo Tools.

 Hardcoded version strings is unintuitive for contributors.
 An enum that represents version information, named GameVersion, is highly preferable because it offers explicitness.
-However, to prevent accidental implicit conversions from integers, the enum must be declared using enum class or enum struct.
+However, to prevent accidental implicit conversions from integers, the enum is declared using enum class or enum struct.

 Lookup of the version string should take constant time.
 Thus, an unordered map is used to store a mapping of the version string to the corresponding GameVersion value.
 Pairs can be added to the version string map when needed.
 This interface is provided through a function.